riobairdnahibernian/riobairdnahibernian.github.io/cheat-sheet.md

-There are 6 levels of heading:
+# Click "RAW", or edit this page to see the source for some basic formatting.

-# heading 1.
-Don use this one.
+# heading 1 Don't use this one.
-## Heading 2.
-This should be the main heading for interior pages
+## Heading 2 This should be the main heading for interior pages
 ### Heading 3
 #### Heading 4
 ##### Heading 5